Welcome to the Diamond Dove Home Page.

 This section pertains to bringing new birds home that either will be house in separate cages or young birds which may be housed in a baby cage until they are older.
 The main consideration is the need for quarantine to protect you existing birds, the need for a stress reduction period, and an acquaintance period if new birds are to be installed in a cage with old birds.

 It is important to treat the quarantine period seriously.
-I heard of someone that purchased a number of doves at a large well known dove show and brought them home and did not quarantine them.
-Not only did he loose the birds he purchased, that looked very fine at the bird show, but he also lost most of his original flock.
+I heard of someone that purchased a number of doves at a large well known dove show, brought them home, and did not quarantine them.
+Not only did he loose the birds he purchased that looked very fine at the bird show, but he also lost most of his original flock.

 3. Installing new birds in the same cage with old birds almost always causes problems.
 New birds will be considered intruders by the old birds and this may result in fighting.